Temple-University-CIS-4496/cis-4496-project-cancer-pharmacogenomics/Docs/Model/FinalReport.md

 | GDSC Tissue descriptor 1_lung_SCLC              | 0.010861   |
 | GDSC Tissue descriptor 2_digestive_system_other | 0.010577   |

+** For the final hybrid model, the biologically meaningful feature importance comes from the CatBoost and XGBoost base learners, because the meta-model only combines their prediction outputs.

 ## Algorithm
 * Description or images of data flow graph